vbattaglieri/nf-neoag/CITATIONS.md

-The neoantigen-prediction **method** and its original reference implementation (a set of Python 2 / bash scripts, not distributed with this repository) were developed by **Giuseppe Rospo**, a former member of our group.
+The neoantigen-prediction **method** and its original reference implementation (a set of Python 2 / bash scripts, not distributed with this repository) were developed by **Giuseppe Rospo**, a former member of Genomics of Cancer and Targeted Therapies lab led by Prof. Alberto Bardelli.
 **All credit for the original pipeline and methodology goes to him.**

 This repository is an independent **Python 3 reimplementation** of that method, wrapped as a **Nextflow pipeline**.
 The goal is portability and reproducibility;
-the scientific logic is preserved, with two small documented deviations (see the README) that correct legacy behaviour on current reference files.
+the scientific logic is preserved.

 ### Please cite